From A Wiki of Ice and Fire

 The Westerlings are an ancient line, and proud house, that are descended from the First Men.
 They once intermarried with the Kings of the Rock, and a Jeyne Westerling married King Maegor I of House Targaryen.
 The Crag is located on the western coast and was once well-regarded.

 So well regarded that Ser Harrold Westerling was asked to join the Kingsguard under Viserys I and rose to the position of Lord Commander.
+Lord Roland Westerling also became one of the original members of the council of seven Regents during the childhood of King Aegon III.
 Many decades later Ser Ormond Westerling participated in the Ashford Tourney.
 Their arms were spotted by Dunk among the gathered heraldry.

 In more recent times, during Robert's Rebellion, Ser Elys Westerling participated in the Sack of King's Landing.
 The Westerling’s fortunes have faltered over the years, with lands and mines being sold until the Westerlings were reduced to little wealth and influence.
 They now scarcely have the funds to maintain their keep, which is more ruin than stronghold, and are regarded as having more pride than power.